superchauzette/makeSingleton/README.md

 # makeSingleton

-allow you to make a single instance of your function or class
+allow you to make a single instance of your function or class.
+It's a good practice to instanciate for module when you call it instead of instanciate when you import it.

 ```js
 function makeSingleton(createInstance) {